kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 ### 14.2 Neutron Stars and Discrete Curvature: 10-Sector Resonance in Nuclear Superfluids

 Neutron stars provide a striking instance of the decade sector predicted by the constraint eigenvalue geometry.
-Although neutron matter is nearly perfectly isotropic—making neutron stars quintessential π-sector objects—their internal rotational dynamics generate quantized superfluid vortices that impose discrete parity constraints.
-These vortices break the continuous rotational symmetry into a finite set of admissible configurations, producing the same C₂×₅ resonance structure that appears in Penrose quasicrystals and driven-dissipative polariton superfluids.
+Although neutron matter is nearly perfectly isotropic—making neutron stars quintessential $\pi$-sector objects—their internal rotational dynamics generate quantized superfluid vortices that impose discrete parity constraints.
+These vortices break the continuous rotational symmetry into a finite set of admissible configurations, producing the same $C_{2\times5}$ resonance structure that appears in Penrose quasicrystals and driven-dissipative polariton superfluids.

 The crust–core superfluid supports vortices with quantized winding number, and the energetically optimal arrangement of these vortices forms quasi-periodic patterns that minimize discrete curvature in angular-momentum space.
 Pinning and unpinning of vortices on nuclear lattice sites produce discrete avalanche events—observed as glitches—whose size and recurrence intervals follow integer and decade-like scaling.
 Quasi-periodic oscillations (QPOs), starquakes, and crustal failure modes cluster into discrete frequency bands, reflecting the same minimal-curvature resonance modes that characterize the 10-sector.

-This correspondence mirrors the behavior of exciton–polariton condensates on Penrose tilings, where C₁₀ Bragg spectra emerge from the enforced discrete symmetry of the underlying geometry.
+This correspondence mirrors the behavior of exciton–polariton condensates on Penrose tilings, where $C_{10}$ Bragg spectra emerge from the enforced discrete symmetry of the underlying geometry.
 In neutron stars, the symmetry arises from the quantization of circulation in a superfluid and the parity structure of vortex pinning potentials rather than spatial tiling.
-In both systems, the decade sector manifests when continuous isotropy (π) coexists with quantized curvature constraints, producing discrete modes that minimize the γ-sector curvature penalty.
+In both systems, the decade sector manifests when continuous isotropy ($\pi$) coexists with quantized curvature constraints, producing discrete modes that minimize the $\gamma$-sector curvature penalty.

 Neutron stars and Penrose superfluids, despite their radically different physical substrates—nuclear matter versus quantum light—exhibit the same decadal coherence because both are governed by the same discrete-curvature eigenvalue.
-This convergence across platforms supports the interpretation that C₂×₅ resonance is a universal feature of systems balancing isotropy, quantization, and finite maintenance capacity.
+This convergence across platforms supports the interpretation that $C_{2\times5}$ resonance is a universal feature of systems balancing isotropy, quantization, and finite maintenance capacity.

 ## Part V — Quantum Lattices and Number-Theoretic Modulation

 Harper–Hofstadter lattice systems reveal how the three constraint sectors separate into distinct physical roles.
-Transport is controlled by the π-sector through rational denominators, while modulation is governed by the φ-sector through Hurwitz's theorem.
-Decade partitions near α ≈ 0.329, 0.671 organize large-scale spectral rearrangements.
+Transport is controlled by the $\pi$-sector through rational denominators, while modulation is governed by the $\varphi$-sector through Hurwitz's theorem.
+Decade partitions near $\alpha \approx 0.329, 0.671$ organize large-scale spectral rearrangements.

 ## 15. Commensurability and q-Scaling